 Area Institutional Definition Institutional SLO CONTENT Content is knowledge of the concepts, principles, terminology and methodologies used within the discipline.
-COMMUNICATION The state of the second s Students communicate knowledge, ideas, and reasoning clearly and effectively in written or oral forms appropriate to the discipline.
-CRITICAL THINKING Critical thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion.
+COMMUNICATION The second s Students communicate knowledge, ideas, and reasoning clearly and effectively in written or oral forms appropriate to the discipline.
+CRITICAL THINKING Critical thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion. logically from multiple perspectives, using